How I work

 • When will you reply to my email?

-If we haven’t been in touch before, please complete my contact form so my associate Jessie or I can respond appropriately.
+If we haven’t been in touch before, please complete my contact form so a team member or I can respond appropriately.

 If we are already in touch, I encourage you to contact my work email.
-I generally see and respond to these emails within 2-3 working days (quicker than those in my gmail and unimelb inboxes).
-I don’t usually respond immediately to requests.
+I generally read and respond to these emails within 2-3 working days.

 I have adopted The Email Charter which means: